antoniovlx/ionic-angular-template/readme.md

 `<uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE" /><uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />`

 - `Error: Android  Gradle  plugin  requires  Java  11  to  run.
 You  are  currently  using  Java  1.8`: change  IDE  settings  JVM used by gradle

+- `Error: "package android.support.* does not exist"​`

+This error occurs when some Cordova or Capacitor plugin has old android support dependencies instead of using the new AndroidX equivalent.
+You should report the issue in the plugin repository so the maintainers can update the plugin to use AndroidX dependencies.

+As a workaround, you can also patch the plugin using jetifier:

+`npm install jetifier
+npx jetify
+npx cap sync android`